jonathangomz/PythonClassifier/README.md

 ### Info

-A little project for my IA's class.
+A little project for my IA's class and more stuff and tests.
+_Files with 'Test' only are... test or stuff which dosen't matter_